Want to adopt me?To meet me in foster care please contact our foster care department on:

 The foster carer will then be in touch to discuss this further and arrange a meeting.
 If after leaving your details you have not heard from anyone after 48 hours, please let us know.
 Once you’ve decided to give a foster cat or kitten a furrever home you’ll need to come to Cat Haven in person to complete the adoption paperwork before taking them home.
 We can’t wait to hear from you!

 I absolutely love my food and I am very talkative, so I will be sure to let you know when I am ready for my breakfast and dinner (I can be quite loud!).
 During the day, I enjoy curling up and resting in a quiet place, such as on top of the washing machine, on a comfy chair or even on my foster carer’s bed.
-After I have gobbled up my dinner, I like to spend time watching TV with my human and canine companions.
-I especially love watching the TV when Nat Fyfe is playing footy.
+After I have gobbled up my dinner, I like to spend time watching TV with my human and canine companions (yes, I like dogs!).

 Kaleo has a heart murmur.
 The murmur has been assessed by Cat Haven veterinary staff as mild (grade three or less) and not likely to cause any adverse effects on his health.